capactio/capact/docs/proposal/20201102-artifacts.md

 3. The input and output TypeInstances always have a name.
 This solves the problem when there are multiple input/output TypeInstances which refer to the same Type (e.g. backup and main database)
 4. Action can produce only TypeInstances.
 We don't support dedicated user info (e.g. similar to _NOTES.txt from Helm), for Alpha and GA.
 Can be considered once again after GA as this won't be a breaking change.

-### Use cases

-#### Required and optional input TypeInstances
+### Required and optional input TypeInstances

-**Actors**
+Actors

 -	Action Developer

-**Suggested solution**
+#### Suggested solution

-We have the Interface entity which defines the input and output parameters which become Action signature.
+We have the Interface entity which defines the input and output parameters.
+To fulfil a given Interface, Implementation needs to accept the same input and returns the same output parameters.

 The **required** input TypeInstances should be defined on Interface.
 By doing so, we can ensure that Implementations are exchangeable and do not introduce new requirements.

 The **optional** input TypeInstances should be defined on Implementation.
-The only Implementation knows that something can be swapped out, e.g. users can pass an existing database and defined workflow can handle such a situation and reuse the given database instead of creating a new one.
+Only Implementation knows that something can be swapped out e.g. defined workflow can handle situation when user passes existing database and reuse it instead of creating a new one.

+<details> <summary>Example</summary>

 Syntax for Interface: